-In Year 11, pupils are invited to take part in Careers Profiling, with a choice between Cambridge Occupational Analysts’ Preview programme or Futurewise, run by the Independent School Careers Organisation.
-Both involve a comprehensive profiling questionnaire, with professional external interviewers producing a detailed careers guidance report based on students’ strengths and weaknesses.
+Pupils are introduced to the Careers Department in Year 10, spending one of their PSHE periods with the Careers and HE Coordinator, Mrs Louise Rapple Moore.
+In Year 11, all pupils are invited to take part in a Careers Profiling programme, with a choice between Cambridge Occupational Analysts’ Preview programme, or the Independent Schools’ Careers Organisation’s Futurewise programme.
+Both involve a comprehensive profiling questionnaire, producing a detailed report and including an interview with an external careers guidance professional.

 In Year 12, pupils attend a weekly Careers period from January, giving them a wealth of information about all the options available to them after leaving school.
 The Department has lots of up-to-the-minute literature and information on Universities and Colleges, Apprenticeships, training schemes, Gap Years, careers in the Armed Forces and much more.
 In Year 13 pupils attend Careers lessons throughout the Autumn Term, while they are completing their UCAS applications, which are submitted in the second half of term.